RetroAchievements/api-kotlin/README.md

 <summary>GetUserAwards</summary>
 <br>

-> A call to this endpoint will retrieve metadata about the target user's site awards, via their username.
+> A call to this function will retrieve metadata about the target user's site awards, via their username.

 **Available Parameters**